CorneliusHsiao/FoodMethodGAN/README.md

 We conduct our experiments using data from Recipe1M [[6]](#references).
 Recipe1M dataset consists of more than 1 million food images with corresponding ingredients and instructions.
 We manually extracted and chose 12 different types of cooking methods that are believed to be meaningful and distinguishable statistically, and then generated cooking methods for each training data by searching for keywords in the instruction text.
 We also reduced the number of different ingredients from around 18,000 to around 2,000 by removing ingredients with low frequency ( < 500 occurrence in the dataset) and then combined ingredients that belong to the same kind contextually (e.g. different kinds of oil which have the same features in images) or trivially (e.g. 1% milk and 2% milk).
 Because of the limit of time and computing resources we used only 10,000 data from the dataset to train.

 ### Input
-We fed association model with paired and unpaired 128 &#215; 128 image and text input.
-For the StackGAN model, we fed text embedding as conditions and random noise to generator.
-For discriminator, we fed real image corresponding to text embedding and generated fake images.
+We feed association model with paired and unpaired 128 &#215; 128 image and text input.
+For the StackGAN model, we feed text embedding as conditions and random noise to generator.
+For discriminator, we feed both 64 &#215; 64 and 128 &#215; 128 images from our dataset and from generator.
+The real images can be paired with their crossponding text or random text.

 ## Evaluation
 We evaluated our task and approach via qualitative and quantitative results.
 In qualitative part, we demonstrate that our results are valid and meaningful under different conditions.
 In quantitaive part, we show two tables to compare the performance of our model with prior work.